 A friend you can trust is important to women, offering that all important shoulder to cry on but also for fun and laughter.
 Women seem to never have enough friends, particularly in later life and so they welcome with open arms new friends, older or younger to share stories and life’s emotions.
 There is no denying it, women are great networkers, they often talk and disclose a lot more information in order to seek a stronger friendship bond.
 Women tend to be more emotional and intuitive in reading situations.

-As men age, testosterone diminishes in the male brain and some researchers suggest their response to oxytocin and estrogen may now become stronger thus resulting in more nurturing behavior which tends to be aimed at their partners and children.
+As men age, testosterone diminishes in the male brain and some researchers suggest their response to oxytocin and oestrogen may now become stronger thus resulting in more nurturing behaviour which tends to be aimed at their partners and children.
 Men are generally good at observing and just enjoying social situations but as they age they tend to be equally happy to relax with their partner.